Jerry-yujc/jichuan-yu.github.io/research.md

 </div>
 <br>

-This is an interdisciplinary research project co-advised by Prof. [Chuxiong Hu](https://me.tsinghua.edu.cn/en/info/1275/2062.htm) and Prof. [Xining Zang](https://me.tsinghua.edu.cn/en/info/1280/1923.htm).
+This is an interdisciplinary research project co-advised by Prof. [Chuxiong Hu](https://me.tsinghua.edu.cn/en/info/1275/2062.htm) and Assoc.
+Prof. [Xining Zang](https://me.tsinghua.edu.cn/en/info/1280/1923.htm).
 We proposed a Direct Ink Writing and Tar-Mediated Laser Sintering (DIW-TMLS) process and developed the corresponding equipment, enabling rapid fabrication of refractory metal patterns in ambient air.
 The DIW-TMLS process can create conformal circuits on 3D curvilinear surfaces and even produce 3D freestanding architectures.
-In addition, a molybdenum-patterned wireless sensor is demonstrated, which capable of withstanding temperature up to 350°C and exposure to flames.
+In addition, a molybdenum-patterned wireless sensor is demonstrated, which is capable of withstanding temperature up to 350°C and exposure to flames.

 *Publication: [**J. Yu**, C. Hu, et al., Advanced Science, 2023](https://onlinelibrary.wiley.com/doi/10.1002/advs.202302479). **(Inside Back Cover)***